debusaha/nlp-plantuml-prompt-engineering/README.md

-# AI Engineering / Prompt Engineering
+# AI Engineering / Prompt Engineering Project Overview

-The repository pertains to the AI Engineering / Prompt Engineering applications, involving the training of a Large Language Model (LLM) for PlantUML code generation and the creation of a backend service using FastAPI, along with a ReactJS frontend to visualize the diagrams.
+The repository pertains to the AI Engineering / Prompt Engineering applications, involving the training of Large Language Models (LLMs) for PlantUML code generation and the creation of a backend service using FastAPI, along with a ReactJS frontend to visualize the diagrams.

-# Project Overview
-This repository is for

 ## Dataset
 The dataset for this project is hosted on Hugging Face.
 You can find it at `coai/plantuml_generation`.